 SIDE NOTE: How to build a kiln and make clay pots

-Basically dig a hole in the ground.
+Basically, dig a hole in the ground.
 Put your clay pot inside.
 Cover it with dry twigs and leaves.
 Then light it on fire.
-Pretty simple really.
+Pretty simple, right?

 This makes me want to build one myself.